jorisvandenbossche/course-python-geospatial/notebooks/10-introduction-raster.md

 +++

-When you read raster data using `xarray.open_rasterio` you are actually creating a set of Numpy arrays combined in a `xarray.DataArray` object.
+When you read raster data using `xarray.open_dataarray` you are actually creating a set of Numpy arrays combined in a `xarray.DataArray` object.
 A Numpy array is an efficient data type to calculate with arrays in general.
 Let's extract the data of herstappe as an Numpy `ndarray`:

 ```{code-cell} ipython3
 herstappe_array = herstappe.values